ChhaySereyVath/PWAPrototype/README.md

 - js/scripts.js - JavaScript handling PWA.
 - images/ - store all the images used in the vscode
 - manifest.json - for add to homescreen.
 - service worker - working on the offline access.

+## Progress:
+- Right now, I only enable the PWA functionality with online access, and add or install to homescreen.

 ## Future Improvements
 - PWA functionality: (offline access, installability, etc.) (already done)